Cybersecurity breaches at small businesses are on the rise

 - In 2017, 70% of all cyberattacks targeted small businesses

-- Unlike major corporations, small businesses lack the funds to deal with a prolonged legal action or massive fines
+- Unlike major corporations, small businesses lack the funds to deal with prolonged legal action or massive fines

 7 reasons why small businesses need cyber liability protection